cloudflare/cloudflare-docs/content/magic-transit/_partials/_tunnel-endpoints.md

 ### GRE tunnels

 You can set up GRE tunnels through the Cloudflare dashboard or via the API.
-However, if you want to use the API make sure you already have an [Account ID](/fundamentals/get-started/basic-tasks/find-account-and-zone-ids/) and [API Key](/fundamentals/api/get-started/keys/#view-your-global-api-key) before you begin.
+However, if you want to use the API, be sure to have your [account ID](/fundamentals/get-started/basic-tasks/find-account-and-zone-ids/) and [API key](/fundamentals/api/get-started/keys/#view-your-global-api-key) ready before you begin.

 ### IPsec tunnels